vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 -d packaging=jar -d jvmVersion=17 -d groupId=com.example -d artifactId=observation -d name=observation
 ```

-First thing after we unzip this, is to add 2 necessary dependencies: `micrometer-tracing-bridge-brave` and `zipkin-reporter-brave` that bring in Micrometer Observation, the Micrometer tracing API and Zipkin reporting bridge for reporting traces to Brave compatible tracing endpoints.
+First thing after we unzip this, is to add 2 necessary dependencies: `micrometer-tracing-bridge-brave` and `zipkin-reporter-brave` that bring in Micrometer Observation, the Micrometer tracing API and Zipkin reporting bridge for reporting traces to Zipkin compatible tracing endpoints.

 Additional dependencies in pom.xml: